PastVirtual

 Distinguished McKnight University Professor, Centennial Professor in Law at University of Minnesota

-Jill Hasday holds the titles of Distinguished McKnight University Professor and Centennial Professor in Law at the University of Minnesota, specializing in constitutional law and legal history.
+Jill Hasday is the Distinguished McKnight University Professor and Centennial Professor in Law at the University of Minnesota, specializing in constitutional law and legal history.

 Katharine B. Silbaugh